Visitor conditions

 Article 5.3

-Complaints about and requests for complaints regarding the agreement between the museum and the visitor must reach the museum in writing or by e-mail within two weeks after the visit has taken place.
-Complaints and requests for complaints submitted after this period will not be handled.
+Complaints about and refund requests regarding the agreement between the museum and the visitor must reach the museum in writing or by e-mail within two weeks after the visit has taken place.
+Complaints and refund requests submitted after this period will not be handled.
 A complaint form is available at the reception of the museum.

 Article 5.4